 How Does The Great Firewall of China Work

 The Great Firewall of China is a menace when it comes to using the internet freely.
-It’s main purpose is to monitor – quite literally – the internet traffic that goes in and out of the country.Here is a short video about GFW and how it works:
+It’s the main purpose is to monitor – quite literally – the internet traffic that goes in and out of the country.Here is a short video about GFW and how it works:

 GFW does this by using sophisticated technologies to block any content that can be deemed dangerous to the Chinese citizens.
-Some of these technologies includes: Deep Packet Inspection (DPI), packet filtering, DNS blockages, URL filtering, keyword filtering, resetting connections, and IP address blocking.
+Some of these technologies include Deep Packet Inspection (DPI), packet filtering, DNS blockages, URL filtering, keyword filtering, resetting connections, and IP address blocking.

 DNS Filtering & Blocking